Relationships¶

 rel = jim.friends.relationship(bob)

-By default neomodel applies only one relationship instance between two node instances and this is achieved via use of CREATE UNIQUE.
+By default neomodel applies only one relationship instance between two node instances and this is achieved via use of MERGE.
+(This used to be CREATE UNIQUE until Cypher deprecated this command.)

-Neomodel is capable of understanding and resolving inheritance relationships properly.
+Neomodel is capable of understanding and resolving derived nodes at the endpoints of a relationships properly.

 The following model establishes a BasePerson that can be friends_with any class derived from BasePerson.
 Two concrete classes of BasePerson (TechnicalPerson and PilotPerson) are further defined.